 Paid by the Company

-1 No Exercise Full Exercise
+I No Exercise Full Exercise

 Per Unit (1) \$ 0.50 \$ 0.50

-Total (1) \$ 6,500,000 \$ 7,475,000
+Total (1) \$ 7,500,000 \$ 8,625 5,000

-(1) \$0.15 per unit sold in the base offering, or \$1,950,000 in the aggregate (or up to \$2,242,500 if the overallotment option is exercised in full), is payable upon the closing of this offering.
-Includes \$0.35 per unit sold in the base offering, or \$4,550,000 in the aggregate, (or up to \$5,232,500 if the overallotment option is exercised in full) payable to the underwriters in this offering, for deferred underwriting commissions to be placed in a trust account located in the United States and released to the underwriters only upon the completion of an initial business combination.
-Notwithstanding the foregoing, we may determine in our sole discretion not to pay up to \$0.30 per unit of the \$0.35 per unit reserved for deferred underwriting commissions to the underwriters and to instead use such amount for expenses in connection with our initial business combination.
-Any such reduction of the deferred underwriting fee shall reduce proportionately the deferred underwriting commissions to the underwriters and will also reduce proportionately the amount payable to Roth Capital Partners, LLC under the consulting and advisory fee agreement described below.
+(1) \$0.15 per unit sold in the base offering, or \$2,250,000 in the aggregate (or up to \$2,587,500 if the overallotment option is exercised in full), is payable upon the closing of this offering.
+Includes \$0.35 per unit sold in the base offering, or \$5,250,000 in the aggregate, (or up to \$6,037,500 if the overallotment option is exercised in full) payable to the underwriters in this offering, for deferred underwriting commissions to be placed in a trust account located in the United States and released to the underwriters only upon the completion of an initial business combination.
+Notwithstanding the foregoing, we may determine in our sole discretion not to pay up to \$0.30 per unit of the \$0.35 per unit reserved for deferred underwriting commissions to the underwriters and to instead use such amount for expenses in connection with our initial business combination or for working capital for the combined company following an initial business combination, after the satisfaction of redemptions in connection with an initial business combination.
+Any such reduction of the deferred underwriting estable reduce proportionately the deferred underwriting commissions to the underwriting commissions to the company following an initial business combination, after the satisfaction of redemptions in connection with an initial business combination.
+Any such reduction of the deferred underwriting commissions to the underwriters and will also reduce proportionately the amount payable to Roth Capital Partners, LLC under the consulting and advisory fee agreement described below.